Kansas City Bomber: Development

-The film was written by Barry Sandler as a UCLA MA Thesis, with Welch in mind for the lead.
+The film was written by Barry Sandler as a UCLA MA Thesis, with Raquel Welch in mind for the lead.
 "Raquel was a huge star at the time--kind of like the pop culture goddess", recalled Sandler.
 "I just thought it would be great to see her as a roller derby queen; it seemed like a perfect meshing of pop culture with that role."

 Although Sandler and Welch shared the same agent, ICM, he was a very new screenwriter and was unsure if the script would actually get read.
 He delivered a copy personally to the house Welch then shared with her husband and manager, Patrick Curtis.
 Curtis bought the script in March 1971 for their production company, Curtwel Productions.
 "She was a huge star at the time, and that meant if she wanted to do it, the movie would get made", said Sandler.

 "I believe that he had me in mind when he wrote it", said Welch.
 "The girl is more than a little bitchy."

 Sandler says the original script was very different from what the movie became:

 [It was] a dark, gritty, character piece, more in the vein of Requiem for a Heavyweight.
 It's about this young woman from Kansas City who goes out to Hollywood dreaming of fame and fortune, making it in the movies, and she's really not good enough to do so, but she's desperate to make her name and to get attention.
 She struggles and struggles, and never makes it, and then one day, she meets this kind of beat up, bruised up, burnt-out ex roller derby queen who kind of takes her under her wing and coaches her, and tries to get her involved in the roller derby.
 It sort of shows her becoming a roller derby star, and the irony is that she makes it in the roller derby, but as a black-trophy ... as a bad girl who gets hissed at, beat up, and spit on every week.
 The irony is that she is able to find the stardom she desperately yearned for, but not as a movie star--as a star on the roller derby track getting booed at and spit at every week.
 And so it's kind of dark, and much grittier and different, kind of almost along the lines of Midnight Cowboy.

-The film was originally going to be made at Warner Bros, then at United Artists.
+The film was originally going to be made for Warner Bros., then for United Artists.
 Eventually Welch divorced Curtis and made the film for her own company in association with Artists Entertainment Complex and Levy-Gardner-Laven.
 The film was part-financed and distributed by Metro-Goldwyn-Mayer, whose president, James T. Aubrey, was romantically linked with Welch for a time.